 [Company Address]

-Subject: Application for the Software Engineer Position
+Subject: Application for Software Engineer

 Dear [Hiring Manager's Name],